TheresaLui/SelfHelpContent_v2/articles/problemscopingques-networking/problemscopingques-appgw-url.md

             "id": "app_gw_url",
             "order": 1,
             "controlType": "textbox",
-            "displayLabel": "REQUIRED: Please provide a valid URL with either http or https prefix you are using to access the Application Gateway.
-It helps support to resolve the issue faster.", "watermarkText": "Example: http://www.contoso.com",
+            "displayLabel": "Please provide the URL you are using to access the Application Gateway.", "watermarkText": "Example: http://www.contoso.com",
             "required": true,
 			"diagnosticInputRequiredClients": "Portal"